brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ---

-## Aestetics
+## Aesthetics

-^ At first: we're going to look at pure aestetics; these are changes you can make on your screen.
+^ At first: we're going to look at pure aesthetics; these are changes you can make on your screen.

 ^ This is the easy part, because it has nothing do do with changing the code itself.